 NH0 4: To map the habitats contained within and adjacent to the Plan area and to identify the biodiversity areas and recommendations made for their protection and enhancement.
 B1 B2 W1 HH1 S1 W2 W3 M1 M2 CH1 CH2 C1 C2 L1 NHO 5: To carry out a tree survey of all trees in the town and to implement its recommendations in relation to the protection of specific trees and groups of trees of special amenity value, including the possible masking of Tree Preservation Orders (TPO).
 B2 L1 B1 HH1 S1 M1 W1 W2 W3 M2 CH1 CH2 C1 C2 NHO 6: To prepare a Green Infrastructure Strategy for the County, including Athy during the lifetime of this plan.
-C1 C2 B1 B2 L1 W3 W1 W2 HH1 S1 CH1 CH2 B1 B2 M1 M2 NHO 7: To request National Parks and Wildlife Service to prioritise the preparation of Management Plans for Natura 2000 Sites which are located in the vicinity of the Plan area.
-B1 B2 HH1 S1 W1 W2 W3 M1 M2 CH1 CH2 C1 C2 L1
+C1 C2 B1 B2 L1 W3 W1 W2 HH1 S1 CH1 CH2 B1 B2 M1 M2 NHO 7: To request National Parks and Wildlife Service to prioritise the preparation of a Management Plan for the River Barrow Natura 2000 Site and to have regard to the objectives and management practices proposed in the Management Plan as appropriate.
+B1 B2 HH1 S1 W1 W2 W3 M1 M2 CH1 CH2 C1 C2 L1 NHO 8: To identify suitable buffer zones between designated ecological sites and areas zoned for development B1 B2 HH1 S1 W1 W2 W3 M1 M2 CH1 CH2 C1 C2 L1

-8.18 Chapter 14: Urban Design and Opportunity Areas
+8.17 Chapter 14: Urban Design and Opportunity Areas